 Professional standards of confidentiality as well as state and federal law protect employee privacy, except in cases when state or federal mandatory reporting is required of all mental health professionals.
 The Employee Assistance Program only releases information explicitly authorized by an employee.
 All confidential records and notes are maintained by the Employee Assistance Program and do not become a part of a personnel file or other university records.
 The Employee Assistance Program will not disclose any information to a supervisor or anyone else at the university about an employee's visit, what was discussed during an appointment, or why an employee sought services.
 However, the Employee Assistance Program will confirm that an employee kept an appointment and the length of the appointment if required by a supervisor.

 Appointments for non-emergency situations are generally scheduled during the day.
 With supervisor approval, employees can make appointments during work hours without being charged sick or annual leave.
 If an employee does not want to disclose to the supervisor that s/he is accessing the Employee Assistance Program, appointments can also be scheduled outside of work hours, or employees can use accrued sick or annual leave to keep visits confidential.
-Leave accrual policies for Faculty and Non-classified employees are in the Board Policies Board Policies 420.1 and for the classified staff in 420.2.
+Leave accrual policies for Faculty and staff employees are in the Board Policies Board Policies 420.1 .
 More information can be found about the Employee Assistance Program in the Staff Handbook section 8.9.
-To schedule an appointment, call 800-542-6021 or 479-973-9072..
+To schedule an appointment, call 800-542-6021 or 479-973-9072.

 Typically, most problems can be addressed by Employee Assistant Program staff.
 At times, assessment can indicate a need for services beyond what is available within the Employee Assistant Program.
 Employees who are referred to a community resource in a specialized area can incur cost, but counselors work closely with employees to provide a full range of referral options to meet personal needs within the employee's financial means using university benefits when possible.